 Various Types of Process Instrumentation Transmitters

-- Flow: As the name suggests, these transmitters provide measurements on the flow of liquid or fluid.
+- Flow Transmitter: As the name suggests, these transmitters provide measurements on the flow of liquid or fluid.
 This transmitter type consists of a transmitter and a flow sensor in one product.
 This allows it to generate an output up to 20mA.
 Flow transmitters are designed using different technologies, these include ultrasonic flow sensors, differential pressure flow sensors, and velocity flow sensors.
+These devices are widely used in water treatment plants, food & beverage industry, oil and gas operations.

-- Temperature: The design of temperature transmitters includes a transmitter, and a temperature sensor.
+- Temperature Transmitter Types: The design of temperature transmitters includes a transmitter, and a temperature sensor.
 The sensor sends a signal to the transmitters, which calculates the temperature, and converts it into an output signal.
 There are two common types of temperature transmitters:

 - Thermocouple Type: A temperature transmitter with a thermocouple sensor is capable of calculating temperature by measuring the electromotive force created by a change in process temperature.